ThomasLuca/software-security/week5/12-SE-systems.md

 * Better balance between solver and executor
   * __Faster to find bugs__
   * __Covers more of the program__ in the same time
-* Found more than 12000 bugs in the linux kernel.
+* Found more than 12000 bugs in a linux distro.